 SDYS Runs for Homeless Youth: 50K for 50 Years

-The top leaders at San Diego Youth Services will run 50K (31 miles) across San Diego on Nov.
+The top leaders at San Diego Youth Services ran 50K (31 miles) across San Diego on Nov.
 1 to kick off National Homeless Youth Awareness Month.
 The organization is also celebrating 50 years of helping San Diego’s homeless youth.

-CEO Walter Philips and Associate Executive Director Steven Jella will be joined by board members, staff and friends on the route.
+Colleagues, Board members and friends joined CEO Walter Philips and Associate Executive Director Steven Jella along the route.

 You can HELP.
 Donate today for San Diego’s homeless youth.